About Mary McAvoy

 So, I write about love in my books.

 While the stories I write might have a touch of romance in them, love’s presence is more thematic.

 In Love’s Compass, for instance, the main character is in a marriage that is devoid of love.
 Without any conscious thought, she is drawn to the love of another man – as if satiating a hunger or a thirst.

 In The Setting of the Sun, love overcomes death.

 And in Love, Topaz (release date mid 2014) the infectious nature of love causes a delightful outcome for those in the periphery of the love that is between Jerome and Topaz, the two main characters who are oblivious to the impact they are having on those around them.

-My hope is that by putting these works about love into our culture they might offset, to whatever degree, the overabundance of violence, intolerance and hate that permeates our world.
+My hope is that by putting these works about love into the world they might elevate, to whatever degree, the human capacity to be supremely loving.